1. Introduction to

 in RHEL, apply critical updates, or safely remove unused software.

-Understanding the right tools and the right time to use them is the key.
+Understanding the right tools and knowing when to use them is key.

 RHEL provides powerful package